cudy789/AMPL/README.md

 Maybe try USB3 cameras to spread the load.
 CPU is totally fine, less than 50% utilization across all cores. ~33% now with low res.

+## THE ISSUE:
+The cameras are set to autoexposure before the program gets a hold of them.
+If they're in low light environments, they default to a higher exposure, locking it in at a lower FPS.
+Need to figure out how to properly adjust the exposure in the code.

 `v4l2-ctl --device /dev/video0 --all` <- list camera information, including exposure and auto exposure settings `v4l2-ctl --device /dev/video0 --list-formats-ext` <- list camera resolution & framerates in all video formats